ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 The final point of this step is this **_commit_** ([`73cec82`](https://github.com/startapplabs/jsconfuy/commit/73cec828737e7f72d8f8d478a80de4aa9c206ed1)), run `git checkout 73cec82` and you will see the implementation of the instructions above.

 Serve the app with `ionic serve` and look at the **_Ionic dev server_** running on `http://localhost:8100`.
-There you will see our JSConfUY app with the Ionic loader and slidebox integrated but as you are accesing the app through the browser you wont see neither the social sharing plugin nor the inAppBroswer plugin.
+There you will see our JSConfUY app with the Ionic loader and slide box integrated but as you are accessing the app through the browser you wont see neither the social sharing plugin nor the inAppBroswer plugin.
 You will need to install and test the app in your phone to see those in action.

 <img src="https://dl.dropboxusercontent.com/u/30675090/jsconfuy/share.png" style="width:45%; margin-right:8%; border:1px solid #ccc;">
 <img src="https://dl.dropboxusercontent.com/u/30675090/jsconfuy/inAppBrowser.png" style="width:45%; border:1px solid #ccc;">